favreau/Sol-R/README.md

 # Welcome to Sol-R, the Speed Of Light Ray-tracer

+## Big news: Sol-R goes Quantum!

+Sol-R becomes Quantum of Sol-R, thanks to the use of a Quantum Physics based random generation device.
+I am still waiting for the hardware provider's authorization to share the code, but it you buy the [ID Quantique QRng](https://www.idquantique.com/random-number-generation/overview/) device, will simply need to modify the [RandomGenerator](./solr/engines/random/RandomGenerator.h) class, and I can tell you that it's pretty straight forward!

 ## Note about the Blue Brain BioExplorer, a Sol-R sequel

 If you like Sol-R, but you think it's now getting a bit old, you will love my new open-source, the [Blue Brain BioExplorer](https://github.com/BlueBrain/BioExplorer).
 Check-it out and star the GitHub Repository to support the project.